octave-app/octave-app.github.io/index.md

 Octave.app
 ==========

 Octave.app is a project to bundle and distribute [GNU Octave](https://www.gnu.org/software/octave/) as a native Mac GUI application.
+This makes it easy to install and use GNU Octave on Mac.

 We are not an official GNU project, or part of GNU Octave.
 We are a rag-tag band of misfits who've written a tool to download and build GNU Octave and its dependencies and bundle them as a Mac app.